-The Company paid quarterly cash dividends totaling \$1.05 per share, or approximately \$37.1 million, during 2015.
-During the last two quarters of 2014, the Company paid cash dividends totaling \$0.50 per share, or approximately \$17.6 million.
+During the years ended December 31, 2016 and 2015, the Company paid quarterly cash dividends totaling \$1.10 per share and \$1.05 per share, respectively, or approximately \$39.1 million and \$37.1 million, respectively.
 The Company intends to continue to pay regular quarterly cash dividends; however, the declaration of any subsequent dividends is discretionary and will be subject to a final determination by the Board of Directors each quarter after its review of, among other things, business and market conditions.